Every 6 months I do an update on the state of my gadgets and what I use

 Bose SoundLink Revolve

 This is my alarm clock radio that I use by my bedside to wake me up each morning 🙂 and yes it has bluetooth and can charge my phone too.
+It replaces my Sony BSP60 bluetooth alarm speakers those ones are a little complicated to operate and I just wanted a simple vintage looking alarm clock radio.

 My DSLR camera for serious video making.
 I usually pair it with my Samyang T1.5 24mm cinema prime lens.